 For general understanding, both dishes are almost the same.
 This bot

-Thukpa is made up of a regular strong noodle while thenthuk is a long & flat noodle often cut into little squares.
+Thukpa is made up of a regular, strong noodle, while thenthuk is a long & flat noodle often cut into little squares.

 Check this out if you want to know the recipe for Thukpa